 Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete a minimum of 33 dwelling units per acre.
 The minimum density established for the Common Street parcel accommodates the City's remaining lower income housing need.
 There will be approximately 4 acres of vacant and underutilized land in the TOD Overlay District (sites are listed in Table 33).
 To help facilitate the development of small lots in the TOD Overlay, the City will consider a lot consolidation program that offers progressively higher densities/intensities (above 25 units per acre) as an incentive to consolidate lots listed in Table 33.
 There is one group of small sites identified in Table 33 that are suitable for consolidation.
 The group of sites is located along Main Street and if combined, would yield a 0.62 acre parcel with a minimum capacity of 12 units.
 The City will also provide regulatory and financial incentives listed in Program 1.C.1. including but not limited to financial assistance (based on availability of federal, state, local, and private housing funds), expedited development review, streamlined development application processing, modification of development requirements such as reduced parking standards for seniors, assisted care, and special needs housing on a case-bycase basis, and other incentives to be determined.
 POLICY 1.B: Encourage the construction of new housing units PROGRAM 1.B.1: To accommodate the City's regional allocation for extremely low-, very low- and low-income housing, the City will rezone 3 acres of General Community Development Department Rezone will be completed June 30, 2010.
-The City is in the process of a General Plan update to be completed in early 2015.
-A Zoning Ordinance update and Downtown/Waterfront Specific Plan update Will be modified and combined with Program 1.A.1.
+The City is currently in the process of updating the General Plan.
+Due to the ongoing work on the General Plan update and staffing shortages over the planning Will be modified and combined with Program 1.A.1.